 7. Decision Making

 It’s hard to escape the decision-making process in everyday life.
 Similarly at work, sometimes you will find yourself faced with a situation where you need to decide on things that can have a direct impact on your department’s performance or even the company as a whole.
-This seems like too much pressure and some employees may even encounter “paralysis by analysis”.
-Giving out pointers to your employees about the mission, vision, and ethics of the organization will help them navigate their decision-making process while keeping the values of the company in mind.
+This seems like too much pressure and some workers may even encounter “paralysis by analysis”.
+Giving out pointers to your workers about the mission, vision, and ethics of the organization will help them navigate their decision-making process while keeping the values of the company in mind.

 8. Time Management & Productivity